lizboyer/AirlineTracker/documents/Project_Proposal.md

 # Project Proposal

 ## 1. Leading Question
-Our goal is to create a search algorithm to the top 3 shortest paths between any two airports, using Dijkstra’s and the Strongly Connected Component Algorithms and the OpenFlights dataset.
+Our goal is to create a search algorithm to the shortest paths between any two airports, using Dijkstra’s and the Strongly Connected Component Algorithms and the OpenFlights dataset.
 Dijkstra’s Algorithm finds the shortest path between nodes in a graph.
 Here, those nodes are airports, and the edges are the flight paths from OpenFlights.
 Strongly Connected Component Algorithms finds components that have the greatest amount of connections going through them, in our case, these are airports with the greatest amount of traffic.
 If time allows, we also plan to implement a GUI to allow the user to navigate the program.

 ## 2. Dataset Acquisition
 We will gather data on Airports and flights connecting them from OpenFlights.
 From the site, we will download the airport database, including over 14,000 airports and the routes database including over 67,000 flights, each in the form of a CSV.